Chiawana Wrestling Not Letting Lost Year Slow Them Down

 Chiawana boys wrestling has a history of excellence.

-"They want to be know as one of the most dominant programs in Washington," said head coach Jack Anderson.
+"They want to be known as one of the most dominant programs in Washington," said head coach Jack Anderson.

 And the Riverhawks look to continue that tradition this year.
 The pandemic left the mat empty last season, but the two season before that?
 Chiawana bot wrestling was back-to-back MCC and 4A state champions.
 The have the same goal for this season, despite the gap year.